 Saving or discarding the edits closes the edit session started by running the geoprocessing tool.
 After saving or discarding the edits, you can no longer undo or redo the operation.

-When deciding to run geoprocessing tools with Enable Undo toggled on, the following should be considered.
+When deciding to run geoprocessing tools with Enable Undo turned on, the following should be considered.

 When geoprocessing tools are run in an edit session, the tools are run in the main application thread.
 This means that the application will be blocked from other tasks while the tool is running.